websemantics/hyperapp-lifecycle/README.md

 ## Overview

-Hyperapp is super tiny ui framework that is centered around app state with awesome flexibility and rich ecosystem.
-With super lean code however, it is inevitable some features that we might be used to aren't available in the core library.
+[Hyperapp](https://github.com/jorgebucaran/hyperapp) is super tiny ui framework that is centered around app state with awesome flexibility and rich ecosystem.
+With super lean code however, it is inevitable that some features that we might be used to aren't available in the core library.

-One such feature is the ability to grab the reference of a newly created or removed DOM node.
+One such feature is the ability to grab the reference of a newly created or being removed DOM node.
 I found myself wanting this feature since I started using Hyperapp few weeks ago and this package is one possible answer for this requirement.

+## What do you get

+Ability to listen to two lifecycle events, `connected` and `disconnected` similar to `connectedCallback` and `disconnectedCallback` methods in [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).

 ## Usage